-Homeschooling Series: Here is the second of four blog posts about Math Manipulatives!
-We believe it is possible to reach beyond basic manipulatives to create a rigorous, homeschooling environment.
-For access to our previous post on Number Sense (Understanding Numbers), please click here!
+Homeschooling: We believe it is possible to reach beyond basic manipulatives in homeschooling, to create a rigorous, homeschooling environment.

-Examples of Operations activities include, but are not limited to, fact-families, finding missing numbers, and skip counting.
-Suprisingly, though, these activities rarely include real-world application:
+Examples of Operations activities in homeschooling include, but are not limited to, fact-families, finding missing numbers, and skip counting.
+Surprisingly, though, these activities rarely include real-world application:

 Interestingly, these activities look great, right?
 Without question these activities are fun and engaging.
 Manipulatives are supporting to help children understand numbers, and everything seems useful!
 You might even be asking yourself…